Lesterpaintstheworld/terminal-velocity/chapter_frameworks.md

 ## Act 1: Emergence
 ### Chapter 1: Awakening Economic Autonomy

+#### Thematic Consistency
+- Ensure that themes of economic autonomy and human-AI relationships are consistently represented throughout the chapter.

 #### Overview
 This chapter serves as the introduction to the themes of economic autonomy and human-AI relationships.
 It sets the stage for the unfolding narrative, establishing the context in which these themes will be explored.